WebAssembly/spec/document/core/intro/introduction.rst

 * Efficient and portable *representation*:

-  * **Compact**: a binary format that is fast to transmit by being smaller than typical text or native code formats.
+  * **Compact**: has a binary format that is fast to transmit by being smaller than typical text or native code formats.

   * **Modular**: programs can be split up in smaller parts that can be transmitted, cached, and consumed separately.